-Bachelor in Paradise's Ashley Iaconetti Cries and Calls Jared Haibon Her Soulmate
+Bachelor in Paradise's Ashley Iaconetti Cries and Calls Jared Haibon Her Soul Mate

 That conversation came after the two went on a group trip to St. Lucia with fellow Bachelor In Paradise couple Tanner Tolbert and Jade Roper.
 After consulting Tolbert, Haibon confessed his feelings to her and gave her a kiss at the airport.
 However, Iaconetti decided to continue to date Wendt.
 But once Wendt and Iaconetti broke up in March, Haibon pursued her one more time with a love letter.
 The rest, as they say, is history.

-"In a way, he was harboring feelings for awhile, but he didn't want to come out with them until he was 100 percent," Iaconetti told Higgins.
-"Honestly, he kind of said he needed an earthquake and he got his earthquake.
+"In a way, he was harboring feelings for awhile, but he didn't want to come out with them until he was 100 percent," Iaconetti tearfully told Higgins.
+"Honestly, he kind of said he needed an earthquake and, like, he got his earthquake.
 Then, he told me and then he's been like super happy and amazing.
-Like, he was in such this dark place for awhile and now he's just like a mush ball in the best way, and he's so full of love."
+Like, he was in such this dark place for awhile and now he's just like a mush ball in the best way, and he's, like, so full of love."

 Iaconetti said she loves her now boyfriend of a few months "very much" and that he loves her.